awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-limits.md

 ## EBS volume size limits<a name="ebsresource"></a>

 The following table shows the minimum and maximum sizes for EBS volumes for each instance type that Amazon ES supports\.
 For information about which instance types include instance storage and additional hardware details, see [Amazon Elasticsearch Service Pricing](https://aws.amazon.com/elasticsearch-service/pricing/)\.
-+ If you choose magnetic storage under **EBS volume type** when creating your domain, the maximum volume size is 100 GiB for all instance types except `t2.micro`, `t2.small`, and `t2.medium`\.
++ If you choose magnetic storage under **EBS volume type** when creating your domain, the maximum volume size is 100 GiB for all instance types except `t2.micro`, `t2.small`, `t2.medium`, and all Graviton instances \(M6G, C6G, R6G, and R6GD\), which don't support magnetic storage\.
 For the maximum sizes listed in the following table, choose one of the SSD options\.
 + 512 GiB is the maximum volume size for Elasticsearch version 1\.5\.
 + Some older\-generation instance types include instance storage, but also support EBS storage\.
 If you choose EBS storage for one of these instance types, the storage volumes are *not* additive\.
 You can use either an EBS volume or the instance storage, not both\.